Workshop-Orange/template-drupal8-opensocial-lagoon/README.md

 lando start
 ```

-5. Install your OpenSocial site with Drush:
+5. (Optional) Install your OpenSocial site with Drush:

 ```bash
 lando drush si social -y
 ```

+You can skip this step to use the web installer.

 6. And now we have a fully working local Open Social site on Lando!
 For more information on how to deploy your site, check out our documentation or our deployment demo.